This post may contain affiliate links. Please read my privacy policy.

 Notes

-• For a slightly chewier roti canai, I like to make this recipe with bread flour, which has a higher protein content than all-purpose flour.
-You might need to add a bit more water since bread flour absorbs more liquid.
+- For a chewier roti canai, I prefer using bread flour, which has more protein than all-purpose flour.
+It helps with the texture.
+Just keep in mind, you might need to add a little extra water since bread flour tends to absorb more liquid.

-• When rolling out the roti, I aim to make it as thin as possible without tearing the dough.
-This is key to getting that perfect balance of crispy, flaky, and soft layers.
+- When I roll out the dough, I aim to make it as thin as I can without tearing it.
+This step is essential to getting those perfectly crispy, flaky, and soft layers.

-• If I’m having trouble stretching the dough paper-thin by hand, I’ll use a rolling pin to flatten it evenly between stretches and folds.
-It works like a charm!
+- If I’m struggling to stretch the dough thin by hand, I use a rolling pin to flatten it between stretches and folds.
+It’s a total game-changer!

-• When it’s time to fry, I make sure the pan is ripping hot.
-If the pan isn’t hot enough, the dough just soaks up the oil, turning greasy and undercooked.
-I know it’s ready when I see wisps of smoke or if a drop of water sizzles and evaporates instantly on the surface.
+- When it’s time to fry, I make sure the pan is really hot.
+If the pan’s not hot enough, the dough ends up soaking up too much oil, making it greasy and undercooked.
+I know it’s the right temperature when I see wisps of smoke or when a drop of water sizzles and evaporates instantly on the surface.

 Nutrition